STOCK TITAN

 Should I use EBITDA or Free Cash Flow margin?

-For most software companies, EBITDA margin provides the best comparability since it's widely reported and understood.
-However, if you're evaluating mature companies where cash generation is paramount (think Oracle or SAP), FCF margin gives you a truer picture.
-Just be consistent—don't compare one company's EBITDA-based score with another's FCF-based score.
+For most software companies, EBITDA margin provides good comparability since it's widely reported and understood.
+However, for mature companies where cash generation is paramount, FCF margin provides additional insight.
+The important thing is consistency—compare companies using the same metric.

 How does stock-based compensation affect the Rule of 40?

-This is where things get tricky.
 Most calculations use adjusted EBITDA which adds back stock-based compensation (SBC).
 However, excessive SBC dilutes shareholders.
-If a company has SBC exceeding 20% of revenue, consider using FCF margin instead, which accounts for the dilution impact.
+If a company has very high SBC relative to revenue, consider using FCF margin instead, which accounts for the dilution impact.

 Why 40%?
 Why not 35% or 45%?

 The 40% threshold emerged from empirical observation rather than theory.
-Private equity firms noticed that software companies scoring above 40% tended to be sustainably valuable, while those below often struggled.
-It's somewhat arbitrary but has proven remarkably durable as a benchmark.
-Some argue it should be higher in today's market, hence variations like the Rule of 50.
+Industry practitioners noticed that software companies scoring above 40% tended to demonstrate sustainable business models, while those below often faced challenges.
+It's a benchmark that has proven useful over time, though some analysts use variations like the Rule of 50 for different contexts.

 Disclaimer: This article is for educational purposes only and should not be considered investment advice.
 The Rule of 40 is one of many metrics used to evaluate software companies.
 Always conduct thorough research and consult with qualified financial advisors before making investment decisions.